HECTOR PIETERSON MEMORIAL

 (*Mashinini died mysteriously in exile, but was subsequently exhumed and buried in the Avalon Cemetry in Soweto)

-The result of this meeting was that the Action Committee
+The result of this meeting was that an Action Committee, later known as the Soweto Students’ Representative Council, was formed.

 The plan was to have the leaders address the students, and then end the protest.